ndrean/micro_ex/README.md

 - [Services guide](https://github.com/ndrean/micro_ex/blob/main/SERVICES.md)
 - [Docker clustering guide](https://github.com/ndrean/micro_ex/blob/main/DOCKER_CLUSTERING.md)

 > In a separate _nats_ branch, we will migrate to use [NATS.IO](https://docs.nats.io/) via the [gnat package](https://github.com/nats-io/nats.ex) to address this endpoint management with a different paradigm (event driven pattern) and rethink the architecture while still using protobuf schemas.
-Kubernetes uses this.
+NATS is a popular choice for communication layer between services running in Kubernetes.

 ## Table of Contents